Cedar City Recreation Center Information Page

 The proposed recreation center will be connected to the aquatic center.
 This will maximize the use of the existing staff and equipment.
 City staff estimates the addition of the recreation center will cost $150,852 per year to operate and maintain.

 No. Cedar City has no plans to raise taxes to pay for the recreation center, capital expenses, or the ongoing operation and maintenance expenses.
 Cedar City recently paid off debt service related to the Theater, Police Station, Parking Garage, and City Hall.
 This has freed up a substantial amount of money.
 Additionally, Cedar City has been experiencing sustained growth that has brought in additional capital funds.

-The recreation center is being constructed to accommodate multiple activities such as basketball, volleyball, pickleball, indoor soccer, dodgeball, batting cages and many more.
+The proposed recreation center would be constructed to accommodate multiple activities such as basketball, volleyball, pickleball, indoor soccer, dodgeball, batting cages and many more.
 Also, the gyms will have the ability to be separated for individual play or opened to accommodate additional social, educational, artistic, and sporting events.
 Please see the "Possible Programming" link at the top of the page for more details.